Konohana Kitan

 Konohana Kitan (このはな綺譚) is a Japanese manga series by Sakuya Amano.
 Originally published in Ichijinsha's yuri manga magazine Comic Yuri Hime S under the name Konohana-tei Kitan (此花亭奇譚) between 2009 and 2010 before going on hiatus, the series relaunched in Gentosha's seinen manga magazine Comic Birz in December 2014.
 The manga is licensed in English by Tokyopop.
 A 12-episode anime television series adaptation by Lerche aired in Japan between October and December 2017.

+Plot

+A young foxgirl named Yuzu who was raised by a human gets a job at a hot springs inn called Konohanatei that is run by foxgirls.
+As Yuzu slowly learns the ropes, they deal with various supernatural phenomena and guests.